The best online IELTS course is different for everyone, so the aim of this blog is to help you choose the best IELTS course for YOU.

 The smaller the class size, the more individual attention you can expect from the teacher.
 Zoom Meetings (for small numbers) allow you to chat with your teacher and classmates, whereas Zoom Webinars (up to 200 students) only allow you to listen.
 Smaller numbers also mean that the teacher will get to know you better and be able to help you more.

-TOP TIP: Run a mile from any company that discriminates against non-native teachers or who advertise themselves as “native speaker teachers only”.
+TOP TIP: Avoid companies that discriminate against non-native teachers or who advertise themselves as “native speaker teachers only”.
 Being able to speak your own language does not qualify you as a good teacher.

 2. Course Content